 Blog / Comparison

-AI Employee vs Answering Service: What Contractors Actually Need
+AI Front Office vs Answering Service: What Contractors Actually Need

-If you're a residential contractor looking at AI tools, you've probably seen two categories: AI answering services that pick up the phone, and AI employees that manage your entire pipeline.
+If you're a residential contractor looking at AI tools, you've probably seen two categories: AI answering services that pick up the phone, and AI front offices that manage your front-office workflow.
 They sound similar.
 They're fundamentally different products solving fundamentally different problems.

 What is an AI answering service?